-Contact Information: Pamela Munz 615-353-3347, Office: K-120B, E-mail: pamela.munz@nscc.edu
+Contact Information: Sheri Lozier-Bentley 615-353-3350, Office: K-108-D, E-mail: sheri.lozier-bentley@nscc.edu

 Social Services prepares students to work with human service agencies that serve children and youth, the elderly and disabled, the homeless, families in need, and individuals in crisis situations.
 The program includes theoretical and practical components that will enable graduates to work in many areas of public and private social welfare agencies.